Companies are getting the same message: plan, plan, and plan again.

 The Workday Adaptive Planning platform is a module of the Workday Enterprise Cloud suite of services.
 The Workday suite helps people gain insight and collaborate for smarter decision-making.
 It allows companies at any size or stage to adapt with confidence.
 G2 users especially like Adaptive's budgeting features.

-Adaptive rates slightly lower than other entries in the top 5.
+Adaptive ratings are slightly lower than other entries in the top 5.
 It still offers users dependable features, usability, and support.

 Ease of Use: Ease of use somewhat lags behind other competitors in the category.
 Adaptive earns an 8.3, shy of the category average of 8.7.